 Having recently undergone a £600,000 restoration funded by the Heritage Lottery Fund, Country Houses Foundation and private donations the charity is going from strength to strength and currently managing its next exciting development project to provide more space to meet the ever increasing demand.

 Board Members help to increase the visibility and profile of the charity locally, nationally and internationally and ensure it has the capacity and skills to deliver the next phase of its artistic and commercial plans.

 Board membership is voluntary and unpaid and trustees are expected to attend four board meetings per year as well as other activities when appropriate.
 New members are particularly sought with expertise in the following areas:

 - Human resources

-We have an opportunity for a friendly, positive person to join our Waiting Staff team for evening and weekend shifts.
+We regularly have opportunities for friendly, positive person to join our Waiting Staff / House Staff team for evening, weekend or daytime shifts.
 Experience is desirable, but training will be given.

 Pay: £8.21 per hour.
-This is a contracted permanent part-time position, with statutory sick pay, holiday entitlements and opt-in pension scheme.
+Positions are contracted as permanent part-time positions, with statutory sick pay, holiday entitlements and opt-in pension scheme.

 Please contact Lynne Norman, Operations Manager:

 We are always looking for volunteers.
 Currently we have excellent volunteers who run our shop, the library, the 200 Club, help with gardening and many other practical tasks that make an important contribution to maintaining the Manor.